rdacomp/CollapseOS/README.md

 * Extremely flexible: this is not an OS, but a meta OS.
 You build your own OS through glue code.
 * 2K binary (but size vary wildly depending on what parts you include.
-2K is for a shell using all parts)
+2K is for a shell using all parts).
 * Built with minimal tooling: only [scas][scas] is needed
 * Can read and write to memory through shell
 * Can run arbitrary routine from arbitrary address with arbitrary arguments from shell.
 * Can "upload" code from serial link into memory and execute it.
 * Can manage multiple "block devices"
+* Can read SD cards as block devices
+* A z80 assembler written in z80 that is progressing well and should soon be able to replace `scas`.

 ## Organisation of this repository